agoose77/phd-thesis/content/2300-experimental-scattering.md

 +++ {"tags": ["no-latex"]}

 Unlike thin-target kinematics, reactions that take place within a gas chamber are not confined to a localised region.
-Therefore, the experimental advantages of operating in a thick-target inverse-kinematic regime can only realised if there are suitable detectors (see {ref}`expt:the-texat-detector`) and analysis techniques (see {ref}`expt:track-finding-and-fitting`) available to recover the reaction kinematics.
+Therefore, the experimental advantages of operating in a thick-target inverse-kinematic regime can only realised if there are suitable detectors (see {numref}`expt:the-texat-detector`) and analysis techniques (see {numref}`expt:track-finding-and-fitting`) available to recover the reaction kinematics.